awsdocs/aws-systems-manager-user-guide/doc_source/patch-on-demand.md

 1. Use this step only if you chose **Scan and install** in the previous step\.
 For **Reboot option**, choose one of the following:
    + **Reboot if needed**: After installation, Patch Manager reboots instances only if needed to complete a patch installation\.
-   + **Do not reboot my instances**: After installation, Patch Manager does not reboot instances\.
+   + **Don't reboot my instances**: After installation, Patch Manager doesn't reboot instances\.
 You can reboot instances manually when you choose or manage reboots outside of Patch Manager\.
    + **Schedule a reboot time**: Specify the date, time, and UTC time zone for Patch Manager to reboot your instances\.
 If you want to run a Systems Manager Command document \(SSM document\) after the reboot, select it from **Post\-reboot lifecycle hook**\.

 1. For **Instances to patch**, choose one of the following: